nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Simulate_Illumina_Reads.md

     - To avoid unnecessary charges, remember to [terminate your AWS instance](Introduction_to_Amazon_Web_Services/introtoaws4.md) once you are done using it.

     - It is important to remember that terminating the instance causes all the data in that instance to be lost forever.
 If you wish to keep the fastq files, please remember to transfer them to your local machine or analysis platform.
-You can modify the download code from the "Transfer to Local Computer" section above to download the fastq files like so:
+To transfer simulated fastq files from AWS to your local machine, paste the following code in your **local** terminal (not AWS instance terminal).

     ```
     scp -i ~/Desktop/amazon.pem ubuntu@ec2-??-???-???-??.us-east-2.compute.amazonaws.com:/home/ubuntu/fastq/\*.zip ~/Desktop/fastqc/.